Thanks for checking out Stray Cat Bicycles.

 We offer one model--Sasha--a good-looking and easy-riding bicycle with no gears to get out of tune, just two wheels, a chain, pedals, hand-brakes, and a seat that's surprisingly comfortable.
 You don't need to be a mechanic to keep this bike running, and there's nothing to learn about riding this bike that you didn't know when you were a kid.

-If you're not in the market for bicycle right now, we hope you'll check out our blog or friend us on Facebook.
+If you're not in the market for bicycle right now, we hope you'll follow us on Facebook.
 We post frequently about bike commuting, getting around Madison on two wheels, bike-friendly businesses, and our solutions to some of cycling's most pressing problems (forget about doping--we're talking about helmet head).

 Questions about riding a single-speed?
 We have answers!